-How to Find the La Jolla Leopard Sharks: Go Snorkeling or Kayaking!
+La Jolla Leopard Sharks: Go Snorkeling With The Sharks

-To see beautiful leopard sharks in San Diego head over to La Jolla.
-The best ways to experience the sharks is to either jump in for some snorkeling or grab a kayak and start paddling!
+La Jolla is the best place to find the beautiful leopard sharks in San Diego.
+The easiest way to experience these sharks is to jump in for some snorkeling.
 During the summer months, La Jolla’s leopard shark population explodes.
 Thousands of migrating sharks arrive in the area, and many are ready to give birth.
 Often found in less than ten feet of water leopard sharks are easy to spot from the ocean’s surface.
 So grab your snorkeling gear or kayak.
-Head out to the protected marine sanctuary in La Jolla for a leopard sharks bonanza.
+Head over to La Jolla’s protected marine sanctuary where you can experience hundreds of leopard sharks just off shore.
 Don’t forget to bring your friends!

 Where is the best spot to find sharks?
 Leopard Sharks Lane.

 The hot spot to find leopard sharks in La Jolla is along Leopard Sharks Lane.
 A secluded strip of the ocean on the east end of the La Jolla Ecological Reserve.
 Stretching from the Marine Room to Devils slide and accessible from various points.
 The two best ways to explore Leopard sharks lane are by snorkeling or kayaking the area.

 Snorkel with Leopard Sharks

 Park in the large lot at the north end of Kellogg Park.
 Walk south for three blocks along La Shores beach, passing the La Jolla Beach and Tennis Club.
 Enter the ocean from the beach in front of the Marine Room restaurant.

 Once in the water snorkel west over the sandy bottom and away from the shore.
 You should soon begin spotting the 4 to 5-foot adult sharks schooling along the sand.
 If you’re lucky, you may even spot a baby leopard shark measuring no more than 6 inches and super cute!